 Hotspot oceanic archipelagos as model systems

 Hotspot oceanic islands are opportune model systems for studying the interplay of local ecological mechanisms and evolutionary drivers of biodiversity patterns.
 Due to their sequential formation as the tectonic plate moves over a volcanic hotspot, such island systems offer a range of spatial and temporal scales over which to analyze the outcomes of ecological and evolutionary processes (Warren et al. 2015).
 We hypothesize that the contributions of ecological and evolutionary processes in community assembly will vary according to geological age of the environment, taken as an indicator of the total time communities have had to assemble and over which in situ diversification could occur.
-If this hypothesis holds true then age–structured, hot–spot island archipelagoes have the potential to stratify the eco–evolutionary process of community assembly.
+If this hypothesis holds true then age–structured, hot–spot island archipelagoes have the potential to disentangle the eco–evolutionary process of community assembly.

 The youngest communities in primary succession must first colonize via immigration, and we expect community assembly over time will depend on progressive development of ecosystem productivity and vegetative community composition in a young landscape (Gruner 2007); thus, we expect assembly from outside the community and classical species interactions.
-Conversely, older landscapes and islands bear the signature of many such iterations, with higher diversity of interacting organisms that may facilitate feedbacks between local ecological and evolutionary processes.
+Conversely, older landscapes and islands bear the signature of many such iterations, with a higher diversity of interacting organisms that may facilitate feedbacks between local ecological and evolutionary processes.
 While many archipelagos around the world share these biotic and geologic properties, the Hawaiian archipelago provides a particularly useful system for study because its linear geological chronology (Price & Clague, 2002), ecosystem developmental trajectories (Vitousek 2004), and phylogeographic patterns of biodiversity are each well characterized (Wagner & Funk, 1995).
 Moreover, studies of diversity across the islands have demonstrated patterns that are non-uniform across the island chronosequence with marked differences between lineages (e.g., Gruner 2007; Gillespie & Baldwin, 2010).

 Development of genetic structure